Member Login

 MEETING INFORMATION

-The club meets every Tuesday evening at the Bridge Hotel, 197 Watton St, Werribee.
+The club meets on the 1st, 3rd and 4th Tuesday evenings of each month at the Bridge Hotel, 197 Watton St, Werribee.

 The meeting commences at 6:30pm and ends at 8:15pm.